Skip to content

 capital and other bank regulations (1)

-Bank capital regulations are vital to the safety and soundness of our economy by ensuring unintended consequences do not impede economic growth.
+Bank-capital regulations, which are vital to the safety and soundness of the U.S. financial system, protect against unintended consequences that impede economic growth.

 Business Signing a Contract Buy - sell house.